-- Intangible IT assets: Impairment of £958,900 for the intangible IT assets capitalised following the cessation of the EQUIP project - Valuation of PPE assets: There has been an understatement of £4.02 million following challenge from our EY Real Estate specialists.
-The values of the Guildford (+£1.55 million), Staines (+ £1.525 million) and Woking (+£945k) police stations have increased in total by £4.02 million - Cashflow Statement: Officers produced a third version of this primary statement and notes on 12th October.
-There have been significant changes to version three and we need to reperform all the work we previously completed on the first two versions as we found that version 2 was still not internally consistent with other areas of the accounts. - Prior period adjustment: We agreed a prior period adjustment totalling £13.85 million to the gross opening balance of Vehicle, Plant and Equipment (VPE) to Note 11 for "fully depreciated assets written out of the book as no longer held".
+- Intangible IT assets: Impairment of £958,900 for the intangible IT assets capitalised following the cessation of the EQUIP project - Valuation of PPE assets: There has been an understatement of £3.97 million following challenge from our EY Real Estate specialists.
+The values of the Guildford (+£1.50 million), Staines (+ £1.525 million) and Woking (+£945k) police stations have increased in total by £3.97 million - Cashflow Statement: Officers produced a third version of this primary statement and notes on 12th October.
+There have been significant changes to version three and we need to reperform all the work we previously completed on the first two versions as we found that version 2 was still not internally consistent with other areas of the accounts. - Prior period adjustment: We agreed a prior period adjustment totalling £13.85 million to the gross opening balance of Vehicle, Plant and Equipment (VPE) to Note 11 for "fully depreciated assets written out of the book as no longer held". - Reclassification of additions: £10.731 million of Assets Under Construction (AUC) additions were reclassified into AUC of £4,149m, Surplus assets of £570k, Vehicles, Plant & Equipment of £5.660m and Land & Buildings of £352k.